Home » Course » Sides

 When you are grilling your burgers or meats outdoor, just throw some fingerling potatoes on there too since you are already firing up the grill!

-Plus, my husband is the griller in our household and this is also how I pass on the cooking duties to him during the summer. 😉
+Plus, my husband is the griller in our household and this is also how I pass on the cooking duties (both the meats and the sides!) to him during the summer. 😉

 hand grabbing a fingerling potato from a plate